marwa-abusaa/Travel-and-Accommodation-Booking-Platform/README.md

 ## 👩‍💻 Author
 Developed by **Marwa AbuSaa**

-Backend training by Footill Technology
+Backend training by Foothill Technology

 ---